 Reading time: 2 minutes

 Spring!
-The sun is shining, the weather is warmer, we are sitting on the terrace more often and the plants and flowers are blooming beautifully again.
-How annoying is it when you are sitting on the terrace with a runny nose, sneezing, coughing or itching.
-How do you get rid of this?
-In this blog we share how you can treat hay fever without side effects.
+The sun is shining, the weather is warmer, we're spending more time on the patio, and the plants and flowers are blooming beautifully.
+It's so frustrating to be sitting on the patio with a runny nose, sneezing, coughing, or itching.
+How do you get rid of it?
+In this blog post, we'll share how to treat hay fever without side effects.
+Unfortunately, more and more people suffer from this and treat it with antihistamines every season.
+Antihistamines often have side effects, such as lethargy, gastrointestinal problems, fatigue, dizziness, and headaches.
+Therefore, it's better to treat hay fever naturally, without side effects.
+Read on for all the tips for a natural hay fever treatment!

 What is hay fever?

-Hay fever is a seasonal allergy caused by pollen from trees, grasses, flowers and plants and causes many uncomfortable symptoms such as runny nose, itching, sneezing and coughing.
+Hay fever is a seasonal allergy triggered by pollen from trees, grasses, flowers, and plants, and causes many uncomfortable symptoms such as runny noses, itching, sneezing, and coughing.
+Now on to hay fever treatment.

-Many healthy products contain histamine.
-Think of it this way: the more of these products you eat in a day.
-The more histamine, the more hay fever symptoms you get.
-We are not saying that you should never eat this again, but eating less histamine during the hay fever season can help treat hay fever.
+Many healthy foods contain histamine.
+Think of it this way: the more of these foods you eat in a day, the more histamine, the more hay fever symptoms you'll experience.
+We're not saying you should never eat these foods again, but eating less histamine during hay fever season can help treat it.Histamine-rich foods: (so avoid) aged herring, aged cheese, canned or fermented products like sauerkraut, yogurt, olives, and beer.
+But pork, soy sauce, peanuts, cinnamon, pickles, tomatoes, kiwi, strawberries, chocolate, spicy herbs, fast food, and sugary products also contain a lot of histamine!

-Organic apples, broccoli, cucumber, watercress, artichoke and black currant.
-And also drink 2 mugs of (cooled) nettle and rooibos tea daily, which is a natural histamine reducer.
+Which foods lower histamine?
+Organic apples, broccoli, cucumber, watercress, artichokes, and blackcurrants.
+And also drink two cups of (cooled) nettle and rooibos tea daily, which is a natural histamine reducer.
+There are also supplements that support the immune system and help lower histamine levels in your body.

-Step 2: Bee Pollen
+Step 2: Bee pollen

-It is important to start using bee pollen slowly because of the large amount of pollen in the pollen.
-With small amounts your body produces antibodies, which ensures a reduction of symptoms (too much actually worsens).
+What?
+Bee pollen for hay fever treatment?
+Bee pollen contains quercetin, which may act as a natural antihistamine.
+It's important to start using bee pollen slowly because of the large amount of pollen it contains.
+Small amounts stimulate the body to produce antibodies, which reduces symptoms (too much can actually worsen them).

 Step 3: A strong liver

-The liver helps break down histamine, so you want it to work well for you.
-The liver can function less well due to various factors such as stress, medication use, constipation and alcohol and caffeine intake.
-But stress is also a real culprit.
+The liver helps break down histamine, so you want it to function properly.
+Liver function can be impaired by various factors, such as stress, medication use, constipation, and alcohol and caffeine consumption.
+Stress is also a major culprit.
+What can you do?- It's best not to drink alcohol.
+Try a kombucha instead of that wine.

 - Make sure you get enough relaxation during the day